 Phone, Fax Numbers & E-mail

 The nearest subway stations are ''Barrikadnaya'' and ''Krasnopresnenskaya.''

 Parking is not readily available near the office.

 Accessibility for individuals with special needs is available.

 Fees for applications and petitions are listed on the Forms section of the USCIS website.
-The fees for all applications and petitions submitted to this office must be paid with either U.S. dollars or rubles to the Embassy cashier, after petitioners have submitted their documents at the DHS/CIS intake windows.
-The cashier window closes at 4:00 PM.
-The Embassy cashier does not accept checks or credit cards.
+The fees for all applications and petitions submitted to this office must be paid with credit cards or cash, in either U.S. dollars or rubles, to the Embassy cashier, after petitioners have submitted their documents at the DHS/USCIS intake windows.
+The Embassy cashier window closes at 4 p.m.
+The Embassy cashier does not accept checks.